HomeUnderstanding Real Estate Laws and PracticesReal Estate InsightsUnderstanding Real Estate Laws and Practices

 ● Rights of Occupancy: This refers to the right granted to a holder to occupy land for a period of up to 99 years as evidenced by a certificate of occupancy.

-● Right of way/Easement: Is a property right which confers a non-possessory interest to use real property in the possession of another person for a stated purpose.
-In Layman terms, it is a legal right of passage over another’s property.
+● Right of way/Easement: A property right that confers a non-possessory interest to use real property in the possession of another person for a stated purpose.
+In Layman’s terms, it is a legal right of passage over another’s property.

 So before any sharp agent from a state or federal agency visits you and issues you a charge for subletting or leasing your property to another person or business, get yourself acquainted with your rights.
 Better yet, get a lawyer to explain your rights to you regarding your property.